How to start weaning your baby: top tips from expert Annabel Karmel

 Tip 1.
-Lunchtime is the best time of day for your baby’s first meals, as she should be hungry, but not too tired to eat.
+Lunchtime is the best time of day for your baby’s first solid food meals, as she should be hungry, but not too tired to eat.

 Tip 2.
 Introduce a cup from around six months and offer sips of water with meals.
 Using an open cup or a free-flow cup without a valve will help your baby learn to sip and is better for her teeth.